NASTaR: NovaSAR Automated Ship Target Recognition Dataset: Conclusion

 \section{Conclusion}

 This paper introduces \datasetname{}, a dedicated dataset for ship-type classification, created by leveraging NovaSAR S-band imagery and AIS-derived labels.
 To build this dataset, we designed a detailed workflow to meticulously extract high-quality samples from SAR scenes and their corresponding AIS data.
 We also conducted comprehensive statistical analyses to demonstrate the dataset’s versatility.
-To facilitate future research, NovaSARNet includes additional features such as ship-to-shore distance, inshore/offshore categorization, and a separate wake dataset for patches where ship wakes are visible, enabling further wake-related studies.
+To facilitate future research, \datasetname{} includes additional features such as ship-to-shore distance, inshore/offshore categorization, and a separate wake dataset for patches where ship wakes are visible, enabling further wake-related studies.
 The dataset’s applicability was validated across prominent ship-type classification scenarios using benchmark deep learning models.
 Results show promising performance: over 60\% accuracy for four major ship types, over 70\% for a three-class scenario, more than 75\% for distinguishing cargo from tanker ships, and over 87\% for identifying fishing vessels.
-Future research can follow two main directions: Designing tailored deep learning architectures to improve benchmark results or further investigation of the impact of wake patterns on sea surface characteristics and their role in maritime activity monitoring.
+Potential future research includes exploring cross-domain and multi-platform learning, such as assessing the transferability of features across different SAR frequencies and platforms, designing tailored deep learning architectures to improve benchmark results or further investigation of the impact of wake patterns on sea surface characteristics and their role in maritime activity monitoring.